Modeling climate extremes using the four-parameter kappa distribution for $r$-largest order statistics: Introduction

 \section{Introduction}

+Severe weather damage to society has motivated many studies on extreme weather and climate events.
+Some of these studies have focused on the intensity and frequency of climate extremes.
+Accurate estimation of quantities such as T-year return levels of climate extremes is a critical step in the projection of future climate and in engineering design for disaster response.
+These quantities are usually estimated by applying a statistical distribution to extreme observations.
+One approach employs the generalized extreme value distribution (GEVD) to a series of block maxima.
+Another method is to apply the generalized Pareto distribution to the peaks-over-threshold, in which the sample consists of observations above a specified threshold.

-The generalized extreme value distribution (GEVD) has been widely used to analyse univariate extreme values (Coles 2001).
-The GEVD encompasses all three possible asymptotic extreme value distributions predicted by large sample theory.
-The cumulative distribution function (cdf) of the GEVD is as follows (Hosking and Wallis 1997): \begin{linenomath*} \end{linenomath*} when $1-k (x- \mu ) / \sigma > 0$ and $\sigma>0$, where $\mu ,\; \sigma $, and $k$ are the location, scale, and shape parameters, respectively.
-The particular case for $k=0$ in (\ref{gevd}) is the Gumbel distribution.
-Note that the sign of $k$ is changed from the book of Coles (2001).
+The GEVD has been widely used to analyze univariate extreme values in many research areas, including hydrology and atmospheric sciences (Beirlant et al.~2004; AghaKouchak et al.~2013; Kharin et al.~2013; Naghettini 2017; Kim et al.~2020; Blanchet et al.~2021).
+The GEVD encompasses three possible asymptotic extreme value distributions derived by large sample theory.
+The probability density function (PDF) of the GEVD is as follows (Hosking and Wallis 1997): \begin{linenomath*} \end{linenomath*} where \begin{linenomath*} \end{linenomath*} is the cumulative distribution function (CDF) of the GEVD, when $1-k (x- \mu ) / \sigma > 0$ and $\sigma>0$, where $\mu ,\; \sigma $, and $k$ are the location, scale, and shape parameters, respectively.
+The particular case for $k=0$ in Eq. (\ref{pdf-gevd}) is the Gumbel distribution.
+Note that the sign of $k$ in the above equations is changed from the book by Coles (2001).

+One disadvantage of the GEVD is the limited amount (only the block maxima) of the data for model fitting.
+Because extreme values are scarce, making effective use of available information is important in extremes.
+This issue has motivated the search for a model that uses more data than the block maxima.
+The above univariate result was extended to the $r$-largest order statistics model, which provides the joint density function of the limit distribution (Coles, 2001); \begin{linenomath*} \end{linenomath*} where $x^{(1)}\ge x^{(2)}\ge \cdots \ge x^{(r)}$, and $ w(x^{(s)})= 1 -k {{x^{(s)}-\mu} \over {\sigma}} >0$ for $s=1,2,\cdots,r$.
+This model is referred to as the rGEVD in this study.
+The above PDF is not the same as that of the $r$-largest order statistics of a random sample of the GEVD, but it is the PDF of the limiting joint distribution of suitably re-scaled $r$-largest order statistics from any distribution (Smith, 1986).